The Predator (film): Pre-production

 In June 2014, Fox announced a sequel.
 Shane Black, who also starred as supporting character Rick Hawkins in Predator, directed, and co-wrote with Fred Dekker, while John Davis produced.
 Davis has said of the film that he thinks it is fresh and reimagines the franchise in a "different, interesting way".
 In February 2016, Black stated that the title of the new sequel would be The Predator.
 He has referred to the project as an event film which aims to elevate the Predator series: "It's an attempt to 'event-ise' the Predator again...
 [An attempt to] make it more mysterious."
 Black also expressed that the film would mark a return to the "intimate" scale of the original film and that the filmmakers hoped to achieve “the same sense of wonderment and newness that Close Encounters had when that came out.”

 The film is set in the present day and the titular character has upgraded armor.
-Black confirmed that the film takes place between the events of Predator 2 (1990) and Predators (2010).
+Black confirmed that the film takes place between the events of the second and third films.
 Jake Busey was cast as Sean Keyes, the son of Peter Keyes (a character who was portrayed by Busey's father Gary Busey in Predator 2).
 In February 2016, the studio revealed a teaser image of the film, confirming the title The Predator.

 Chief-executive-officer of 20th Century Fox Stacey Snider shared her thoughts on The Predator and Shane Black and Fred Dekker's script:

 We've got a Predator film coming out that is unexpected and utterly fresh.
 I just imagined that it would take 500 hours to read the script—that it would be interior jungle, exterior more jungle and then fighting happens, but Emma [Watts] went out and recruited Shane Black.
 From the first page, it didn't read like a Predator film.
 It's set in suburbia.
 There's a little boy and his dad at the center of the action.

 Casting

 Arnold Schwarzenegger talked with Black about reprising his role as Dutch Schaefer from the first Predator film, but declined the cameo due to the short role.
 Rapper 50 Cent also spoke of the possibility of being involved in the film but ended up dropping out.
 By September 2016, Benicio del Toro had signed on to star.
 The following month, Boyd Holbrook replaced del Toro, who departed due to scheduling issues.
 In November 2016, Olivia Munn joined the cast.
 In January 2017, Trevante Rhodes, Keegan-Michael Key, Sterling K. Brown, Thomas Jane and Jacob Tremblay joined the cast.
 In February, Alfie Allen and Yvonne Strahovski were added.
 In March, the last main role was filled by Augusto Aguilera while Jake Busey was also cast in a supporting role.

 In March 2017, Edward James Olmos was cast as Sanchez, a military general.
-In August 2018, Olmos announced that his role had been cut from the final film, to reduce the film's running time, as his character was not integral to the plot.